MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/about.md

   image: "/images/InclinePeak.jpg"
 ---

-I'm a PhD student in the Graduate Program of Hydrologic Sciences at the University of Nevada Reno.
+I am Hydrologist and Engineer in Training living in Nevada Reno.
 My areas of interest are snow hydrology, streamflow generation, and mountain forest ecosystems.
-I am specifically interested in improved methods for snow modeling that will advance the accuracy of ecological and river forecast models.
+I am specifically interested in engineering application of hydrologic processes to improve water use and availbility for natural and human ecosystems.